1. Initial Decision Making – Procedures to be followed

 It is the responsibility of the local authority where the child is found to take action to secure the immediate safety of the child.
 Where the child is Looked After or subject to a Child Protection Plan in another authority that authority should be consulted.
 Only when the other authority explicitly accepts responsibility (subsequently confirmed in writing) is the first authority relieved of the responsibility to take emergency action.

-Where there is a risk to the life of a child or a likelihood of the child suffering immediate harm, Children’s Social Care or the police should act quickly to secure the immediate safety of the child.
+Where there is likelihood of the child suffering immediate harm, Children’s Social Care or the police should act quickly to secure the immediate safety of the child.
 However, powers of Police Protection should only be used in exceptional circumstances where there is insufficient time to seek an Emergency Protection Order or for reasons relating to the immediate safety of the child.

 Planned emergency action should normally take place following an immediate Strategy Discussion between police, Children’s Social Care, and other agencies involved with the child and their family.
 Legal advice should normally be obtained before initiating legal action, in particular when an Emergency Protection Order is sought.